 If you have outdoor security cameras then you know they can attract the odd spider.

 This is because bugs are attracted to the infrared light that a camera emits and bugs are food for spiders.
-For a spider, building a web in front of your camera makes a good trap for dazed and confused bugs.
+This is why a spider will build a web in front of your camera because it makes a good trap for dazed and confused bugs.

 Spiders also like dark corners so cameras placed under eaves can be an attractive place to set up home.